Response to Crisis: Part VI of VI

 Healing Work Required Please do not underestimate the depth of the work required for healing.
 Your eating disorder is not based on vanity, poor nutrition, hunger, weight concerns, body image, desire for praise or acceptance or validation.
 Your eating disorder is based on deep psychological wounds you may not even know about because the disorder works to keep you oblivious to your own experience.
 See Lisa Ann Schnepfer's article which gives an excellent breakdown of the situations that contribute to the development of an eating disorder.
 Each person must find her way to recovery her way.
 Finding a knowledgeable and experienced psychotherapist who will honor you and help you in creating and developing your personal recovery journey is vital.

 Finding Your Healing Path your way 12 step programs can be helpful in teaching you a more healthy daily life structure and giving you an opportunity to hear and meet inspiring people who are dedicated to recovery.
 You may discover more than one program that can help you.
 Meditation practice is taught now in spiritual and non spiritual ways.
 Learning mindful practices in life, teaching your body, mind and heart to be still and aware, even for just a few minutes a day, will help your recovery process.
 See; The Center for Mindfulness in Medicine, Health Care, and Society (CFM), established in 1995 by Jon Kabat-Zinn, PhD.
 The Center is a natural outgrowth of the acclaimed Stress Reduction Clinic founded in 1979 at the UMass Medical School.
 Go to "Other MBSR programs".
 You’ll find it toward the bottom of the left hand list of contents and enter your zip-code, or simply go to this page.
 (By the way, I’ve taken the eight week MBSR course in Los Angeles and am still reaping benefits.)
 Nourishing your body can give your brain the food it needs to function properly.
 Distorted thinking and flooding fantasies can diminish when you feed your brain properly.
-For starters, look at the work of Julia Ross: her book, the Diet Cure, and her website.
 Exercise, not compulsive exercise, but regular joyous movement, preferably outdoors, can reawaken your senses and connect your mind, spirit and body.
 Just a daily 20 minute walk in a pretty or interesting place can make a huge difference in your state of being.
 Combine walking and meditation by learning about walking meditation.
 Dancing is great.
 If you have any inhibitions at all, dance alone in your home to music you love.
 Just ten minutes will lift yourspirits and remind you of whom you forgot you were.
 Health benefits from dance And, for finding your psychotherapist, see: Academy for Eating Disorders (AED) International Association of Eating Disorders Professionals Edreferral.com Good luck!
 I wish you a successful recovery journey and a rich rebuilding of your inner core.

 Eating Disorders: Response to Crisis